krishvenkatraman-okta-zz/User-inactivity-report-based-on-lastLogin/README.md

 To improve the security and also to minimize the license usage in a Okta org.
 Customers want to send a notification or Suspend or deactivate users in an Okta org if the user is not logged in for x number of days.

-This flow by default adds the user to a group in Okta if the user is not logged in for x number of days.
+This flow by default adds the user to a Okta group, If the user is not logged in for 30 number of days.
 You can change the logic based on your requirement.
+Logic is in 04 flow.
+This flow is designed to run for active users in the org.

-This flow also handles rate limiting.
-This flow is triggered with a scheduled job everyday.
-Which runs between a specific time, Check the screenshot below.
-I have my job starts at 5 PM and ends 6 PM PST.
-It starts every 5 mins.
+This flow handles rate limiting.
+Flow is triggered with a scheduled job everyday between specific time, Check the screenshot below.
+I have my job scheduled to run between 5 PM and 6 PM PST.
+It runs every 5 mins.

 ![image](https://user-images.githubusercontent.com/14205843/92412898-8dd50d00-f102-11ea-9d49-16d46f9bf2be.png)